 Plan 1: Students coming to Columbia without having taken the equivalent of ELEN E1201 must take this course in their junior year.
 This requires postponing the core courses in circuits and electronics until the senior year, and thus does not allow taking electives in that area; thus, such students cannot choose circuits and electronics as a depth area.

 Plan 2: This plan is for students who have taken a course equivalent to ELEN E1201 at their school of origin, including a laboratory component.
 See the bulletin for a description of this course.
 Many pre-engineering programs and physics departments at four-year colleges offer such courses.
 Such students can start taking circuits at Columbia immediately, and thus can choose circuits and electronics as a depth area.

 It is stressed that ELEN E1201 or its equivalent is a key part of the EE curriculum.
 The preparation provided by this course is essential for a number of other core courses.

 Sample programs for both Plan 1 and Plan 2 transfer students can be found at ee.columbia.edu.

 The B.S./M.S. degree program is open to a select group of undergraduate students.
 This double degree program makes possible the earning of both the Bachelor of Science and Master of Science degrees simultaneously.
 Up to 6 points may be credited to both degrees, and some graduate classes taken in the senior year may count toward the M.S. degree.
-Both degrees may be conferred at the same time.
 Interested students can find further information at ee.columbia.edu and can discuss options directly with their faculty adviser.
 Students must be admitted prior to the start of their seventh semester at Columbia Engineering.
 Students in the 3-2 Combined Plan undergraduate program are not eligible for admission to this program.